abakedapplepie/RealDeviceMap-tools/README.md

 Under settings (the Cog icon) you will find various modes of operation.
 * Circle Size is the radius of circles generated for your routes.
 Adjust for raids or pokemon (500 for raids, 75 for pokemon)
 * Show gyms/pokestops/pokemon turns on and off viewing of existing points in your RDM RB
-* Run route generator creates a blanket of coordinates covering all your current polygons (drawn, imported, or nest)
+* Generate route creates a blanket of coordinates covering all your current polygons (drawn, imported, or nest)
-* Run route optimizer creates an optimized route that covers all known points in all your current polygons (drawn, imported, or nest)
+* Generate optimized route creates an optimized route that covers all known points in all your current polygons (drawn, imported, or nest)
-* Retrieve nests will query Overpass for nests polygons and import them into your map
+* Retrieve nests queries Overpass for nests polygons and import them into your map
   * Queries for 2018-04-09T01:32:00Z - the last OSM Pogo import (the last nest update)
   * Queries "park" and "recreation_ground" only
+* Click on any route circle to see the option to delete it

 * Optimization attempts is the number of times the optimization routine will shuffle the given points and try for a better attempt
 * Show unknown POIs will only show POIs with a name of null
   * Instructions for using Ingress Intel map to generate SQL queries for importing unknown POIs coming soon.